aaron777collins/ZeroTier-GUI-Arch/README.md

 > Drag the downloaded file to the desktop, run it, and follow the instructions.
 This will install the ZeroTier-One backend and the ZeroTier-GUI frontend. **If you want to use the frontend in Steam-OS' game-mode, you'll need to right click the ZeroTier GUI icon generated on the desktop and select `Add To Steam`**

 # Requirements
-* **Arch Linux:** This application is designed for Arch Linux (specifically Steam OS) and its derivatives.
+* **Arch Linux OR Fedora:** This application is designed for Arch Linux (specifically Steam OS) and its derivatives.
+I also tested this on Fedora KDE Plasma Desktop 40.
 It may work on other distributions, but it hasn't been tested.
 * **Flatpak:** This application is distributed as a Flatpak package.
 You'll need Flatpak installed to use it.
 For Steam Deck, Flatpak is already installed.
 * **Zenity:** This is used for the installation script.
 If you don't have it, you may need to modify the script.
 * **Firefox** The ZeroTier Central button opens ZeroTier Central using the flatpak org.mozilla.firefox.
 If you don't have Firefox installed, clicking the link to open ZeroTier Central will not work.